SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-10-get-prepared-for-unity-5-the-dreaded.markdown

 Keep it in mind with every video tutorial you watch or script you import from a lib or wiki and adapt it in advance.

-If you currently are doing this a lot in your code&nbsp;and feel it’s too much of a change for what is arguably just a modularisation of your code, then keep your ears out for Unity5, there’s still quite a few surprises yet to come, including some help with this behaviour.
+If you currently are doing this a lot in your code and feel it’s too much of a change for what is arguably just a modularisation of your code, then keep your ears out for Unity5, there’s still quite a few surprises yet to come, including some help with this behaviour.

 * * *